ucb-rit/savio-training-intro-fall-2019/intro.md

  - Login as usual with a one-time password
  - Select how to run your notebook (on a test node or in the `savio2_htc`, `savio` or `savio2` partitions)
  - Start up a notebook

+HOWEVER, the Jupyterhub service sometimes doesn't interact well with the SLURM scheduler causing your notebook not to start and no helpful error messages to be produced.
+Instead, one can [run a Jupyter notebook through the visualization node](http://research-it.berkeley.edu/services/high-performance-computing/using-jupyter-notebooks-and-jupyterhub-savio) (see the material at the bottom of the webpage).

 You can also run [parallel computations via an IPython notebook](http://research-it.berkeley.edu/services/high-performance-computing/using-jupyter-notebooks-and-jupyterhub-savio/parallelization).